-- The alcohol has been imported into one part of the United Kingdom (England). - The alcohol can lawfully be sold in England because there are no relevant requirements to comply with (the sale of alcohol is unregulated). - But the Scotland minimum price legislation is a unique relevant requirement that is in force before clause 4 comes into force.
-The mutual recognition principle does not apply and the alcohol cannot be sold in Scotland for less than 50p per unit.
+- The soft drink has been imported into one part of the United Kingdom (England) - The soft drink can be sold lawfully in England because there are no relevant requirements to be complied with (sugar content of soft drinks is unregulated in England) - But the Scottish legislation on sugar content is a unique relevant requirement that is in force before clause 4 comes into force.
+The mutual recognition principle does not apply and the bottle of soft drink can't be sold in Scotland because its sugar content is higher than 0.5gm.